MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 ### Virtual teams

 Virtual teams are cross-functional teams that can have members from multiple departments.
-They do not necessarily have a hierarchical structure; instead, they generally follow a flat structure.
+They don't necessarily have a hierarchical structure; instead, they generally follow a flat structure.

 For example, Relecloud can create a team called Customer experience with members from both the product team and the customer success team.